sabahri/KMC-Color-Detector/README.md

 # **TO DO:**
   - Implement feature recognition to exclude photographed people from color stories (because that's just weird)
+  - Animate the graphic so that you can see the centroid evolution after every iteration
   - Create a matrix plot of colors so that common colors of similar hues are grouped together
   - Implement and interactive feature so that the HEX code appears when a pixel is clicked